jasny/jasny.github.com/README.md

 # About the jasny.net website

-Feel free to use any part of this website, as it's released under the [CC0](https://creativecommons.org/publicdomain/zero/1.0/legalcode) "No rights reserved".
+Feel free to use any part of this website (except the Jasny logo).
+The website it's released under the [CC0](https://creativecommons.org/publicdomain/zero/1.0/legalcode) "No rights reserved".

 [![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/legalcode)